tyzen9/tyzen9/README.md

 Below, you will find links to help navigate my GitHub profile public repositories.

+# Home Assistant
+Home Assistant is free and open-source software for home automation designed to be a central control system for smart home devices with a focus on local control and privacy.
+It is one of my most time consuming passions and hobby, and experience I am happy to share with the community.

+- [Wiki - Home Assistant](https://github.com/tyzen9/homeassistant-config/wiki#-home-assistant-wiki) - Notes on my experience with Home Assistant
+- [Home Assistant in Docker](https://github.com/tyzen9/docker-homeassistant) - Run Home Assistant and some basic essentials in Docker! 👏
+- [Home Assistant Configuration](https://github.com/tyzen9/homeassistant-config) - The high-level configuration behind my Home Assistant instance

 # Solution Engineering
 I'm passionate about Solution Engineering, where I often leverage existing Docker images to create containers or stacks to solve specific problems efficiently, with streamlined configuration and deployment.